-(Pocket-lint) - Amazon has a new generation of Echo and for the first time in a long time, a completely new design.
+(Pocket-lint) - Amazon introduced a new generation of Echo devices in 2020 and for the first time in a long time, introduced a completely new design.
 Gone is the cylinder as the Echo goes spherical.

 - Echo 4-gen: 144 x 144 x 133mm, 970g